-It is essential to have a clear Curriculum Vitae (CV) accurately depicting the knowledge, skill, training, education and experience accumulated throughout a career.
-Just like a resume when interviewing for a job, the CV must be factual.
-The CV, however, is much more detailed and must encompass all areas of experience gained by the expert witness that relates to the matter at hand.
-This enables the CV to establish the expert witness’s credentials.
+It is essential to have a clear Curriculum Vitae (CV) accurately depicting the knowledge, skill, training, education, and experience accumulated throughout a career.
+Just like a resume, the CV must be factual.

-- Make sure all information is accurate and complete (i.e. cite all authors on publications and/or presentations)
+- Ensure all information is accurate and complete, including citing all publications and presentations.

 - Make sure there are no time lapses between employment, even if there are times spent outside the expertise

-In other words, make it detailed and accurate, with no exceptions.
 If there are errors on the CV, the opinions given during the proceeding can be called into question.
-In fact, it is a well-used technique for the opposition to challenge the credibility of the witness.
-A sloppy or inaccurate CV just opens the door for them.
+The opposition uses this technique to challenge the expert’s credibility.

-- Give practical advice when there is a solution because of your expertise
+- Give practical advice based on your expertise

-- Make sure to talk to the attorney throughout the preparation process
+- Make sure to communicate with the party who hired you throughout the preparation process

-Remember, if the expert witness is not considered credible, any opinion given by them during the legal proceeding will be disproved by the opposition.
-Show credibility with a thorough CV and a compelling report.
+Remember, if the expert witness is not considered credible, the opposition might disprove any opinion given during the legal proceeding.
+Show credibility with a comprehensive CV and deliver a compelling report.